-Let us now return to the market maker's optimization problem.
+Let us now return to market maker's optimization problem.
 In addition to skewing, the dealer can trade in the interbank market to hedge their risk.
 As in \citet{barzykin2023}, it is assumed that hedging is continuous with speed $v_t$ and transaction cost $L(v) = \psi |v| + \eta v^2$.
-Hedging also causes market impact that decays exponentially over time, as in Obizhaeva-Wang \citeyearpar{obizhaeva2013}.
+Hedging also causes market impact which decays exponentially with time, as in Obizhaeva-Wang \citeyearpar{obizhaeva2013}.
 Thus, we write for the mid-price evolution

 where $x_t$ denotes the resilient impact state.
 Clearly, $\beta = 0$ brings us back to Almgren-Chriss \citeyearpar{almgren2001}.
 The corresponding HJB for the value function $V(t,q,x)$ reads (after standard substitution to eliminate price diffusion):